kubos/kubos/docs/kubos-core/sensors/altimeter.rst

 This would enable the sensor API and the bme280 sensor code and configure it for the SPI bus K_SPI1.

+See the :ref:`sensor-example` for an example of how to use this interface.

 .. doxygengroup:: KUBOS_CORE_ALTIMETER
     :project: kubos-core
     :members: